 The book “The burnout society” by Byung-Chul conveys the scenario of a postmodern world that is dominated by the notions of multitasking, speed, and effectiveness.
 Without going further into the criticisms that the author makes against these notions, the book is completely right about one thing: we’re living in a world that’s moving at breakneck speed.

 In highly competitive markets, companies need to change fast to survive and have to strike a balance between quality and speed.
-Go too fast and they risk sacrificing their quality, while too focused on quality will slow them down in creating innovative products.
+Go too fast, and they risk sacrificing their quality, while too focused on quality will slow them down in creating innovative products.

-Due to this pressure, approaches like DevOps are invented to strike this balance by incorporating automation into the development process to save on time.
+Due to this pressure, approaches like DevOps are invented to strike this balance by incorporating automation into the development process to save time.
 When executed correctly, a DevOps CI/CD pipeline will result in fewer bugs and more time for developing and innovating.
-38% of companies that employ CI/CD pipelines achieve at ;east a 10% growth in the following year, according to Forrester Research.
+38% of companies that employ CI/CD pipelines achieve at least a 10% growth in the following year, according to Forrester Research.

 But what about the other 62%, you may ask?
-Some companies took longer to see the resulting growth while others ran into failure because of the many pitfalls that are often associated with CI/CD pipelines.
-Implementation without proper foresight has always been a receipt for disaster, and CI/CD pipelines are no exception.
+Some companies took longer to see the resulting growth, while others ran into failure because of the many pitfalls that are often associated with CI/CD pipelines.
+Implementation without proper foresight has always been a receipt of disaster, and CI/CD pipelines are no exception.
 This article is not going to discourage you from implementing CI/CD pipelines, but it’s the opposite.
 We’ll share with you the great benefits of this method and the hurdles that companies often encounter on their journey to help you make the most out of CI/CD pipelines.

 What is a CI/CD pipeline?